0xSpaceShard/starknet-hardhat-plugin/README.md

   - On Windows, we recommend using WSL 2.

 ## CLI commands
-This plugin adds the following tasks which target the source/artifact/test directories of your Hardhat project:
+This plugin defines the following Hardhat commands (also called tasks):
 ### `starknet-compile`
 ```
 npx hardhat starknet-compile [PATH...] [--cairo-path "<LIB_PATH1>:<LIB_PATH2>:..."]